vishwaraja/rockset/README.md

 	  terraform plan
 	  terraform apply

-ALso if you have a different default kube config location please make the change in the main.tf file under the kubernetes provider block:
+Also if you have a different default kube config location please make the change to the `config_path` in the main.tf file under the kubernetes provider block:

     provider "kubernetes" {